boltynet/boltynet.github.io/_posts/2015-10-17-how-to-change-the-oil-in-your-sv650.markdown

 <figure><a href="https://tbolt.smugmug.com/photos/i-mdSHrvC/0/O/i-mdSHrvC.jpg"><img src="https://tbolt.smugmug.com/photos/i-mdSHrvC/0/M/i-mdSHrvC-M.jpg"/></a></figure>

 Situate your drain pan directly underneath the spot where the oil filter meets the engine.
-Then, place the filter wrench on the end of the old oil filter and use the socket wrench to loosen things up.
+Then, place the filter wrench on the end of the old oil filter and use the socket wrench to turn the filter counter-clockwise to loosen it.

 <figure><a href="https://tbolt.smugmug.com/photos/i-zZMXNTD/0/O/i-zZMXNTD.jpg"><img src="https://tbolt.smugmug.com/photos/i-zZMXNTD/0/M/i-zZMXNTD-M.jpg"/></a></figure>